jmcantrell/arch-bootstrap/README.md

 If enabled, full disk encryption is handled by LUKS, using the [LVM on LUKS][lvm-on-luks] method.

-The file system is formatted with btrfs using the [suggested subvolume layout][btrfs-subvols] (configurable).

 The following services are installed and enabled:

 - [networkd][networkd]